-Vitamins are "vital" for our bodies to work effectively.
+Vitamins are “vital” for our bodies to work effectively.
 We can’t produce them ourselves, so we need a steady supply from an external source, our food.
-So you would think multivitamins are crucial for good health right?
-Wrong.
+So you would think your child needs multivitamins for good health right?

 We now have a list of 13 vitamins essential for human life: vitamin A, B (eight of them), C, D, E and K.

 We haven’t stopped pumping them into ourselves since they were discovered.
 But whether you’re taking vitamin tablets, capsules, injections or attending a fashionable wellness clinic for an intravenous infusion, they probably won’t do you any good if you don’t have a deficiency.

 Deficiencies caused by an inadequate diet are rare in Australia because we generally have access to healthy food.
 When your vitamin levels are within an appropriate range, you’ll hit that sweet spot where your metabolic processes are working like a well-oiled machine.
 But if your body becomes saturated with an abnormally high concentration of vitamins, you’ll overshoot—adding more oil to a well-oiled machine doesn’t make it go any faster.

 B group vitamins and vitamin C are water-soluble, which means that once your body has used the vitamins it needs, any excess is filtered through your kidneys and eliminated in your urine.
 Your body isn’t able to store them for long and you need a steady supply trickling in through your diet; however, they’re generally considered to be safe, even at high doses.

 Vitamins A, D, E and K are fat-soluble, which means your body can store a supply within your fat cells and drip-feed it back into your system when necessary.
 You can survive for long periods of time without needing a regular dose of these vitamins in your diet, but excessive amounts build up and become toxic.
 Vitamin toxicity can cause liver failure, loss of vision and even death—so more isn’t always better.